 COVID-19 presents important challenges for people affected by Scleroderma.
 This page provides available resources and pertinent information for Scleroderma patients, as well as initiatives to support the organization and patients during these difficult times.

-CLICK HERE to see who is eligible for the 3rd dose
+CLICK HERE to see who is eligible for the 3rd dose and boosters.

 With the approval of two vaccines in Canada for Covid-19, there are many questions about the safety and efficacy of the vaccines for people living with scleroderma.

 The discussion was held on February 11, 2021 and now the video is available to you.

 Dr. Janet Pope – Dr. Mark Larche – Dr. John Varga – Maureen Sauve

 Dr. Brett D. Thombs